gtk-rs/gtk4-rs/examples/grid_packing/README.md

 # Grid Packing

-This example demonstrates how to attach widgets to a grid.
+This example demonstrates how to attach widgets to a `gtk::Grid`.

 ![Screenshot](screenshot.png)